-We have recently acquired a number of works for our collections.
-Here is a selection of some of our most recent acquisitions.
+Swindon Museum & Art Gallery (Swindon MAG) continues to acquire works for its collections.
+Here is a selection of some of the most recent acquisitions.

 Contemporary West Country Ceramics